 - 2.6.1 The Parish and specifically the village of Whitchurch, is bisected by the A40 trunk road.
 This road provides excellent road access to the north and to the east via the M50 and the Midlands' motorway network beyond and also to the south and west into Wales and to the South West.
 However, with 5 access points in both directions to the A40 within the Parish and with high traffic speeds, this is a very busy and potentially dangerous length of road.
 In addition, the noise level from traffic is high. - 2.6.2 A good network of public footpaths criss-crosses the Parish and is particularly dense across the Doward and Symonds Yat West reflecting historically significant local public interest in keeping with retaining public access to woodland.
 The Wye Valley Walk passes through the Parish and National Cycle Trail 423 links the Parish with Goodrich, Symonds Yat East and Monmouth.
-The hand-ferries provide access to the east side of the Wye and the footpaths to Symonds Yat Rock e.g. "The PeregrineTrail" and the cycleway to Monmouth and beyond. - 2.6.3 Public transport is limited, there is a bus service which runs between Ross and Monmouth each day, passing through Whitchurch operating at an approximate 2-hourly frequency from early in the morning until early afternoon and then hourly until the early evening.
+The hand-ferries provide access to the east side of the Wye and the footpaths to Symonds Yat Rock e.g. "The Peregrine Trail" and the cycleway to Monmouth and beyond. - 2.6.3 Public transport is limited, there is a bus service which runs between Ross and Monmouth each day, passing through Whitchurch operating at an approximate 2-hourly frequency from early in the morning until early afternoon and then hourly until the early evening.
 There is also a weekly service on Thursdays that runs from Whitchurch through the village of Llangrove and Glewstone to Ross during the morning and returning during the afternoon.
 A similar service operates on Wednesdays from Ross through Walford and Goodrich to Whitchurch and on to Llangrove, Llangarron, Harewood End, Much Birch and Wormelow to Hereford during the morning, again returning in the afternoon.
-There are also community/voluntary transport services, but they are minimal in their extent and associated mainly with health care. - 2.6.4 Provision of mobile telephone and broadband services is still variable in the Parish and some properties have no service at all.
-The telecommunications infrastructure is still incomplete.
+There are also community/voluntary transport services, but they are minimal in their extent and associated mainly with health care.